 "Near the beach, away from the crowd"

-Located in historic Milford, Delaware, the Towers is a luxurious, adults only, bed & breakfast.
+Located in historic Milford, Delaware, the Towers is a luxurious bed & breakfast.

 The Towers was built in 1783, but dramatically remodeled in 1891 in the lavish "steamboat Gothic" style.
 In the early 19th century it was home to Delaware 's most famous poet, John Lofland.
 It was later owned by William Burton, Delaware's governor during the Civil War.